Singapore has so many amazing museums, and even better, most are kid-friendly, making for the perfect family day out. Yay!

 Where: Level 2, Marina Barrage, 8 Marina Gardens Drive, Singapore 018951

-25. Singapore City Gallery at the Urban Redevelopment Authority Centre
+24. Singapore City Gallery at the Urban Redevelopment Authority Centre

-If you’ve ever wished for the ability to see into the future then you’re in luck.
-Head over to the Singapore City Gallery exhibit, where you’ll find the fascinating story of Singapore’s massive urban renewal and also get a look at the future plans for our small, but mighty city.
+If you’ve ever wished for the ability to see into the future, then you’re in luck.
+Head over to the Singapore City Gallery exhibit, where you’ll find the fascinating story of Singapore’s massive urban renewal and also get a look at the future plans for our small but mighty city.
 Kids will love getting a bird’s eye view of large-scale architectural models where they will keep busy trying to find their home on the island-wide model!
 Our personal highlights?
 Interacting with the old and new streetscapes while discovering the history behind some of Singapore’s heritage gems at the ‘A Brush With History’ exhibit.
 Plus, take a journey through Singapore’s hidden urban systems in ‘How Our City Works’.
-Family winner for sure.
+Family winner, for sure.

 Where: 45 Maxwell Road, Singapore 069118

-26. Changi Chapel and Museum
+25. Changi Chapel and Museum

 Here’s another museum in Singapore that delves into the country’s history.
-The Changi Chapel and Museum is a commemorative site that highlights the personal stories, courage, and resilience of prisoners of war (POWs) and folks who were interned in Changi prison camp during the Japanese Occupation.
+The Changi Chapel and Museum is a commemorative site that highlights the personal stories, courage, and resilience of prisoners of war (POWs) and folks who were interned in Changi prison camps during the Japanese Occupation.
 When you’re done with the exhibitions, wander around the chapel built by the POWs during their internment.
 Appreciate how quiet and peaceful the chapel is during your visit.

 Where: 1000 Upper Changi Road North, Singapore 507707

-27. Changi Experience Studio at Jewel Changi Airport
+26. Changi Experience Studio at Jewel Changi Airport

 Take the fam down to Jewel Changi Airport and check out the Changi Experience Studio!
 Made up of ten interactive zones, you can learn all things Changi as well as get the chance to go behind the scenes and take part in simulations of airport activities.
 Or, make a day of it and check out the camps and workshops taking place, like the Airport Emergency Service Experience (where you get to meet Changi’s very own firefighters!) or the exciting Champions of the Smart Airport RoboMaster workshop.